hexojs/hexo/source/docs/writing.md

 hexo new_post <title>
 ```

-New post will saved at `source/_posts/title.md` in the root directory with the following content.
+The new post will be saved at `source/_posts/name.md` with the following content.

 ``` plain
 ---